 Ph.D., Mathematics Academy of Sciences, Baku, USSR 1988

 High Dr.Sci., Mathematics & Physics, Baku State University, Baku, Azerbaijan 1994

 Dr.rer.nat.habil., Saxon State Ministry of Sciences and Fine Arts, Dresden, Germany 2003

 I developed and regularly teach a new undergraduate course, MTH3210-Introduction to Partial Differential Equations and Applications, and three new graduate courses on Applied PDEs, Sobolev Spaces and Inverse Problems for PDEs under the general title MTH6100-Selected Topics on Nonlinear Analysis.
 I have also significantly modified and regularly teach undergraduate course MTH4201-Models in Applied Mathematics, and four graduate courses MTH5230-Partial Differential Equations, MTH5115-Functional Analysis, MTH5130-Theory of Complex Variables and MTH5420-Theory of Stochastic Processes.

-My expertise is in Partial Differential Equations.
-My research contributions are in various aspects of this fascinating field.
+My expertise is in Partial Differential Equations and Dynamical Systems.
+My research contributions in PDEs are in various aspects of this fascinating field.
 I would divide them into four groups:

 1. Potential Theory and Partial Differential Equations.